Skip to main content

 • Contaminated food or water (unlike some other forms of hepatitis)

 HBV is very resilient and can survive outside the body at least seven days and still be capable of causing infection.
-For this reason, the virus is a concern for medical personnel such as nurses, laboratory technicians, and paramedics, as well as custodians, laundry personnel, and other employees who may come in contact with blood or other potentially infectious materials (CDC, 2020a).
+For this reason, the virus is a concern for medical personnel such as nurses, laboratory technicians, and paramedics, as well as custodians, laundry personnel, and other employees who may come in contact with blood or other potentially infectious materials (CDC, 2023a).

 The hepatitis B vaccine is the best protection from the disease.
 All employees who may possibly be exposed to blood or other potentially infectious materials as part of their job duties are eligible to be vaccinated against HBV.

-The vaccination consists of a series of three intramuscular injections.
-The second injection should be given one month after the first, and the third injection six months after the initial dose.
-Schedules have been approved for certain vaccines and/or populations.
-A new formulation, Heplisav-B, is approved for two doses, one month apart.
 To ensure immunity, it is important to receive all recommended injections.
 The vaccine causes no harm to those who are already immune or to those who may be HBV carriers.

 Although employees may opt to have their blood tested for antibodies to determine the need for the vaccine, their employers may not make such screening a condition of receiving vaccination, nor are employers required to provide screening.